Zabrane/qlnd/doc/LightningTickerplants.md

 Optional Software
  * [qbitcoind](https://github.com/jlucid/qbitcoind) A q library designed to interact with a bitcoin core full node.
-   Used here to transfer funds from a bitcoin core wallet to a Lightning wallet.
-For more info on running a node, and using qbitcoind, see past blogs and whitepapers; [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).
+   This library is used herein to transfer funds from a bitcoin core wallet to a Lightning wallet.
+For more information on running a node, and using qbitcoind, see past blogs and whitepapers; [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).

 The reader should be aware that the above Lightning daemon software is a Beta version and the technology is still relatively new and experimental.
-Therefore, it is advised to keep funds held on lightning to a minimum.
+Therefore, it is advised to keep funds held on Lightning to a minimum.

 # What are payment channels